aimok04/iserv_exercise_discord_webhook/README.md

 This will execute the script every 5 minutes from 6 am to 5 pm from Monday until Friday.

 # Updating
-You can update the project files with this command: `node . --update`
+You can update the project files with this command: `git pull`

 # Used NPM packages
 I used two NPM packages in this script.